Ezra Cohen

 Ezra Cohen, also known as Ezra Cohen-Watnick, is an American intelligence official who served as the acting under secretary of defense for intelligence during the first Trump Administration.
 He previously served as the acting assistant secretary of defense for special operations and low-intensity conflict, national security adviser to the United States attorney general and as a former senior director for intelligence programs for the United States National Security Council (NSC).

 Early life and education

 Cohen was raised in Chevy Chase, Maryland.
 His father was a lawyer, and his mother was a doctor.
+He is Jewish.
 Cohen earned a Bachelor of Arts in history and political science from the University of Pennsylvania and a J.D. degree from the University of Chicago.

 Career

 Cohen took a position at the Office of Naval Intelligence after graduation.
 Before joining the White House, Cohen worked for the Defense Intelligence Agency (DIA), beginning in 2010, where he served in Miami, Haiti, Virginia and Afghanistan.
 Cohen was accepted into the training program for the Defense Clandestine Service.

 Cohen underwent training at Camp Peary (commonly known as "The Farm"), where he was trained by the Central Intelligence Agency.
 He was assigned to Afghanistan, with a GS-13 rank.
 He was temporarily assigned to the Defense Intelligence Agency Headquarters in 2014.
 Cohen left the DIA for the National Security Council on January 20, 2017.